Gambling Addiction and Problem Gambling

 - Have trouble controlling your gambling.
 Once you start gambling, can you walk away?
 Or are you compelled to gamble until you’ve spent your last dollar, upping your bets in a bid to win lost money back?

 - Gamble even when you don’t have the money.
-A red flag is when you are getting more and more desperate to recoup your losses.
 You may gamble until you’ve spent your last dollar, and then move on to money you don’t have—money to pay bills, credit cards, or things for your children.
 You may feel pushed to borrow, sell, or even steal things for gambling money.
-It’s a vicious cycle.
-You may sincerely believe that gambling more money is the only way to win lost money back.
-But it only puts you further and further in the hole.

-- Family and friends are worried about you.
+- Have family and friends worried about you.
 Denial keeps problem gambling going.
 If friends and family are worried, listen to them carefully.
-Take a hard look at how gambling is affecting your life.
 It’s not a sign of weakness to ask for help.
-Many older gamblers are reluctant to reach out to their adult children if they've gambled away their inheritance.
-But it's never too late to make changes for the better.
+Many older gamblers are reluctant to reach out to their adult children if they've gambled away their inheritance, but it's never too late to make changes for the better.

-Gamblers Anonymous is a twelve-step recovery program patterned after Alcoholics Anonymous.
-A key part of a 12-step program is choosing a sponsor.
-A sponsor is a former gambler who has time and experience remaining free from addiction, and can often provide invaluable guidance and support.
+- Join a support group.
+Gamblers Anonymous, for example, is a twelve-step recovery program patterned after Alcoholics Anonymous.
+A key part of the program is finding a sponsor, a former gambler who has experience remaining free from addiction and can provide invaluable guidance and support.

 Maintaining recovery for problem gambling and gambling addiction

-One way to stop yourself from problem gambling is to analyze what is needed for gambling to occur, work on removing these elements from your life and replace them with healthier choices.
-The four elements needed for problem gambling to continue are:
+One way to stop gambling is to remove the elements necessary for gambling to occur in your life and replace them with healthier choices.
+The four elements needed for gambling to continue are:

-- A decision: Before gambling occurs, the decision to gamble has been made.
-If you have an urge to gamble: stop what you are doing and call someone, think about the consequences to your actions, tell yourself to stop thinking about gambling, and find something else to do immediately.
+- A decision: For gambling to happen, you need to make the decision to gamble.
+If you have an urge: stop what you are doing and call someone, think about the consequences to your actions, tell yourself to stop thinking about gambling, and find something else to do immediately.

 - Money: Gambling cannot occur without money.
-Get rid of your credit cards, let someone else be in charge of your money, have the bank make automatic payments for you, and keep a limited amount of cash on you at all times.
+Get rid of your credit cards, let someone else be in charge of your money, have the bank make automatic payments for you, close online betting accounts, and keep only a limited amount of cash on you.

-- Time: Gambling cannot occur if you don’t have the time.
-Schedule enjoyable recreational time for yourself that has nothing to do with gambling, find time for relaxation, and plan outings with your family.
+- Time: Even online gambling cannot occur if you don’t have the time.
+Schedule enjoyable recreational time for yourself that has nothing to do with gambling.
+If you’re gambling on your smartphone, find other ways to fill the quiet moments during your day.

 - A game: Without a game or activity to bet on there is no opportunity to gamble.
-Don’t put yourself in tempting environments or locations.
-Tell the gambling establishments you frequent that you have a gambling problem and ask them to restrict you from betting at their casinos and establishments.
-Block online gambling sites on your computer.
+Don’t put yourself in tempting environments.
+Tell gambling establishments you frequent that you have a gambling problem and ask them to restrict you from entering.
+Remove gambling apps and block gambling sites on your smartphone and computer.

 |Reason for Gambling||Sample Substitute Behaviors|